Dental Implant Surgery, Cupertino CA

 Do Implants Need Special Care?

 Once the implants are in place, they will serve you well for many years if you take care of them and keep your mouth healthy.
-This means taking the time to perform daily oral hygiene, just like your natural teeth, by brushing and flossing then and keeping your 6 months appointments with your general dentist for cleanings.
+This means taking the time to perform daily oral hygiene, just like your natural teeth, by brushing and flossing then and keeping your 6-month appointments with your general dentist for cleanings.

 Take the next step to replace your missing teeth today!
-Call Cupertino Office Phone Number 408-253-6081 to schedule a consultation.
+Call Dental Implant Pro Phone Number 408-253-6081 to schedule a consultation.